XRG2014/xrg2014.github.io/about.md

 This website belongs to XRG2014 (aka.
 SnurfTech).

-And just so you know, XRG2014 and SnurfTech are the same person.
+And if you still don't know from all of the "aka.
+SnurfTech", XRG2014 and SnurfTech are the same person.

 It also shows my public Github repositories.